by ProcureDeskLast Updated : Apr-21-2020

 If there is a discrepancy you are probably losing money on the project.

-As you can see there are so many different steps in the execution of procurement for a construction project.
+As you can see there are so many different steps in the execution of procurement methods for a construction project.

 If all the above steps are managed in different systems, chances are you would land up with a lot of issues because of the data not being in sync.

-The best way to reduce the chances of errors is to have a system that can capture a lot of steps or at least integration between different systems so that it is easy to automatically move the data between systems.
+The best way to reduce the chances of errors is to have a system that can capture a lot of steps or at least integrate between different systems so that it is easy to automatically move the data between systems.

 We are not suggesting that companies don’t track budgets related to projects.
 But we are suggesting that the budget details might not be granular enough for you to track items that went over budget.